bartleboeuf/aws-ecr-scan-detail/README.md

 # AWS ECR SCAN REPORT to CSV

 This is my first rust crate based on a simple use case.
 I need to extract the details of the AWS ECR repositories vulnerabilities scan report, and create a CSV output.
-Current version will only work with ECR "Basic" scan level.
-Later, I will try to implement report from "Enhanced" scan level.
+Current version will work with ECR "Basic" and "Enhanced" scan level.

 ## Getting started